-inic 50% Theory 25% in ic 50%

-Annually, each school must provide the Board with a course curriculum for review and approval that takes into consideration the subject area and hours required.

-Flexible Learning Hours may be used:

-- 1. At the school's discretion throughout the curriculum. - 2.
-To create an Individualized Learning Plan. - 3.
-For internship Hours.
+Subjects 600 Hour Clinic 50% Theory 25% Annually, each school must provide the Board with a course curriculum for review and approval that takes into consideration the subject area and hours required.
+Flexible Learning Hours may be used: 1.
+At the school's discretion throughout the curriculum.
+2. To create an Individualized Learning Plan.
+3. For internship Hours.